The Employment Law Review: Singapore

-The Wrongful Dismissal Guidelines and the Employment Claims Regulations 2017 make clear that the ECT and courts hearing appeals from the ECT may award compensation for wrongful dismissal per se over and above salary in lieu of notice in appropriate cases, but these are strictly speaking only binding on courts hearing these cases.
-If other Singapore courts applying common law are to award damages for wrongful dismissal per se, this would require a change to Singapore's common law and jurisprudence on the subject.
+An employee is also at liberty to commence proceedings before the Singapore courts for damages.
+It would appear that the Singapore courts will not award damages for wrongful dismissal per se (see Section III.i), but the position remains slightly unclear.
+However, if other Singapore courts applying common law are to award damages for wrongful dismissal per se, this would require a change to Singapore's common law and jurisprudence on the subject.

 vi Severance payments

 The Tripartite Guidelines on the Re-employment of Older Workers (to which employers are statutorily obliged to have regard) clarify that the intent behind the EAP is to help eligible employees who are not re-employed while they look for another job.
-It further suggests, among other things, that an EAP should be equivalent to 3.5 months of salary (subject to a minimum of S$5,500 and a maximum of S$13,000).
+It further suggests, among other things, that an EAP should be equivalent to 3.5 months' salary (subject to a minimum of S$5,500 and a maximum of S$13,000).
 In light of the diminishing obligation to re-employ a worker until the statutory re-employment age, older employees (between the ages of 64.5 and 67) may be provided with an EAP equivalent to two months' salary (subject to a minimum of S$3,500 and a maximum of S$7,500).

-Employers who employ at least 10 employees are required to notify the MOM if five or more employees are retrenched, or dismissed on the ground of redundancy or by reason of any reorganisation of the employer's profession, business, trade or work, within any rolling six-month period.
+Employers who employ at least 10 employees are also required to notify the MOM if five or more employees are retrenched, or dismissed on the ground of redundancy or by reason of any reorganisation of the employer's profession, business, trade or work, within any rolling six-month period.
 This applies to both permanent employees and contract workers with full contract terms of at least six months.

 Transfer of business